RFC2516/clab-bgp/README.md

 ## Testing

 Currently I am only using Python Unit tests to ensure inventory sanity and to confirm configuration operational state for each lab.
+To install the packages required for the untitests you should run the commands in the order shown:

+1. `python3 -m venv .venv`
+2. `python3 -m pip install -r requirements.txt`

+These two commands should be ran *BEFORE* starting the lab.

 ## IaC